ktkt9898/Warmup-Project-Magic-Squares/README.md

 # java MagicSquareDriver -create <desired_file_name> <desired_matrix_size>
 Where <desired_file_name> is as implied and <desired_matrix_size> will be the square's dimensions
+NOTE: The dimension size MUST be odd to function properly.

 Example:
 # java MagicSquareDriver -create MagicSquare1.txt 3